5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Return:

-* 200 - Success, task was deleted.
+* 200 - Success, Task was deleted.
 * 404 - Task was not found.
 * 500 - An error occurred.